nvpro-samples/build_all/README.md

 A Lua script generates structures and function overloads to hide the code for indexing descriptor sets of samplers and textures.

-* stand-alone, does not depend on shared_sources
+* stand-alone, does not depend on nvpro_core
 * VK_EXT_descriptor_indexing
 * GL_EXT_nonuniform_qualifier